ghc/ghc/docs/users_guide/glasgow_exts.rst

    missing last argument to ``C`` is not used at a nominal role in any of the ``C``'s methods.
 (See :ref:`roles`.)

+- ``C`` is allowed to have associated type families, provided they meet the requirements laid out in the section on :ref:`GND and associated types
+  <gnd-and-associated-types>`.

 Then the derived instance declaration is of the form ::

       instance C t1..tj t => C t1..tj (T v1...vk)